Drone mapping for every type of construction project

 Results and compatibility with an existing workflow are just two of the factors taken into account when choosing a software solution.
 It was important to the team at STRABAG that any software would be easy to use, produce reliable results, and be compatible with other software such as CAD and BIM.
 As well as being easy-to-use, the software has to seamlessly integrate with existing construction workflows and scale to handle the ever-growing number of projects.

 After comparing other software solutions, STRABAG choose Pix4D – “We have many people in our company a smooth workflow is important to us, and Pix4D is one of the easiest software to use,” comments Thomas Gröninger, Head of STRABAG UAV Division.

 Pix4Dengine: seamless integration for enterprise

-Surveying inaccessible assets for infrastructure modernization
+Surveying inaccessible assets with photogrammetry

 Road construction with bridge renovation in Colombia

 The state of Antioquia in northwest Colombia is a mountainous and densely forested region.
 STRABAG has been contracted to plan, build, finance and operate 176 kilometers of motorway winding through this difficult terrain.
 The Autopista al Mar 1, as the road is known, connects the state capital, Medellin, and the municipality of Bolombolo.